A roadmap for the atmospheric characterization of terrestrial exoplanets with JWST: Towards a roadmap for JWST's exploration of TRAPPIST-1-like systems

 Correcting for the TLS effect utilizes the out-of-transit stellar spectrum to derive the temperatures and covering fractions of different components to correct for their contributions to the stellar contamination \citep{Zhang2018,Wakeford2019,Garcia2022}.
 Doing so requires reliable stellar spectral models to break otherwise-limiting degeneracies\citep{Rackham2023}.
-Figure~3 presents the out-of-transit JWST/NIRISS spectra of the G8V star WASP-39 and of the M8.5V star TRAPPIST-1 with their respective best fit, highlighting the significant model inaccuracy for TRAPPIST-1, which are primarily due to stellar models being streched beyond their intended usage to approximate spots and faculae.
+Figure~2.e-f. presents the out-of-transit JWST/NIRISS spectra of the G8V star WASP-39 and of the M8.5V star TRAPPIST-1 with their respective best fit, highlighting the significant model inaccuracy for TRAPPIST-1, which are primarily due to stellar models being streched beyond their intended usage to approximate spots and faculae.

-Little is currently known about properties of UCDs, their surface heterogeneities, and their environments.
-Following the recommendation from the NASA SAG21 Report on stellar contamination \citep{SAG21_RASTI}, simulations of magnetic features on UCDs (e.g., with the 3D MHD code MURaM \citep{Vogler2005}) and calculations of their spectra (e.g., with MPS-ATLAS \citep{Witzke2021}) are under way.
-Modelling of such cool stars relies on a number of crucial steps, including accurate treatment of molecular opacity and the equation of state.
-Fortunately, tight constraints on the emission spectra of heterogeneities can also be derived empirically from a full stellar rotation via time-resolved spectroscopy\citep{Berardo2023b}, thereby providing a unique opportunity to benchmark a new generation of stellar models.
-In the meantime, we advocate to perform first-order corrections of the TLS effect by leveraging multi-transit windows with at least one planet expected to have a marginal atmospheric signature in transmission, thereby constraining the TLS signal at that epoch (see Section 5).
+Modelling of cool stars relies on a number of crucial steps, including accurate treatment of molecular opacity and the equation of state.
+Fortunately, tight constraints on the emission spectra of heterogeneities can also be derived empirically from a full stellar rotation via time-resolved spectroscopy\citep{Berardo2024}, thereby providing a unique opportunity to benchmark a new generation of stellar models (e.g., 3D MHD code MURaM \citep{Vogler2005} and MPS-ATLAS spectra \citep{Witzke2021}).
+In the meantime, we advocate to perform first-order corrections of the TLS effect by leveraging multi-transit windows with at least one planet expected to have a marginal atmospheric signature in transmission, thereby constraining the TLS signal at that epoch.

 Constraints on the timescales of temporal variability of the covering fractions will in turn provide constraints on whether the variability arises from rotational modulation of active regions, physical evolution of active regions, or both.
 Two puzzles of TRAPPIST-1's variability \citep{Morris2018} could then be explored: (1)\ the existence of bright spots of line emission producing the $\sim$1\% variability seen in the Kepler band but not in Spitzer’s, and (2) the coincidence of flares and the steepest rise in the spot flux observed with Kepler.